skovhus/jest-codemods/README.md

 	  --parser		The parser to use for parsing your source files (babel | babylon | flow)  [babel]
 ```

-To transform all test files in a directory run `jest-covemods mySrcFolder` in your terminal.
+To transform all test files in a directory run `jest-codemods mySrcFolder` in your terminal.

 Only files requiring or importing Tape will be transformed.
 Notice the console output for errors, manual intervention might be required.